CSBSJU/CSCI-310/docs/syllabus.md

 solution resulting from group work.
 If you require clarification on this point, PLEASE ask.
 Late assignments submissions won't be accepted.

-**Exams:** There will be three closed book/open note in-class exams and one closed book/open note cumulative final exam.
+**Examinations:** There will be three closed book/open note in-class exams and one closed book/open note cumulative final exam.
 All exam times are documented on your <a href="https://csbsju.instructure.com/calendar">Canvas calendar <span class="fa fa-external-link" aria-hidden="true"></span></a>; you are responsible